Eastern Walkway

 How many people will it employ?

-Construction is anticipated to take a project manager and 3 staff approximately 12 weeks to complete.
+Construction is anticipated to take a project manager and 4 staff approximately 60 days to complete with hand tools.
 Rotorua already has some of the world's best trail builders experienced in local conditions.
+There is no restriction on what season to build this as it is under cover.

 What are the effects on the bush?

 Track construction will require the disturbance of soil and removal of vegetation.
 With minimal tree removal proposed in forming the track, the biggest effects will be the incursion of pests along a track.
 The existing area is already prone to wallaby browsing and having better access will help in better controlling populations.
-On the balance, the track will be better for managing these pests.
+On the balance, the track will be better for managing these pests - particularly in establishing new trapping lines, moving towards the long term vision of LOCA to turn this area into a Predator Free Sanctuary.

-To mitigate and plant pest incursion, equipment will be steam cleaned prior to arrival and pest management in the form of baiting and trapping will help manage populations.
+To mitigate and plant pest incursion, any equipment will be steam cleaned prior to arrival and pest management in the form of existing baiting and trapping lines will help manage populations.

 Will there be more parking?